Insights·longevity

 What VO2 Max Actually Measures

-VO2 max is the maximum rate at which your body can consume oxygen during incremental exercise — measured in milliliters of oxygen per kilogram of bodyweight per minute (ml/kg/min).
-It represents the integrated capacity of three interconnected systems:
+VO2 max is the maximum rate at which your body can consume oxygen during incremental exercise.
+It is measured in milliliters of oxygen per kilogram of bodyweight per minute (ml/kg/min).
+It reflects the integrated capacity of three connected systems:

-Oxygen delivery: The heart's ability to pump oxygenated blood (cardiac output = stroke volume × heart rate), the hemoglobin concentration in the blood, and the vasculature's capacity to distribute that blood to working muscle.
+Oxygen delivery: The heart's ability to pump oxygenated blood (cardiac output = stroke volume × heart rate), hemoglobin concentration, and the vasculature's capacity to distribute that blood to working muscle.

-Oxygen extraction: The muscles' ability to extract oxygen from the blood — determined by mitochondrial density, capillary density, and the activity of oxidative enzymes.
+Oxygen extraction: The muscles' ability to extract oxygen from the blood.
+This depends on mitochondrial density, capillary density, and the activity of oxidative enzymes.

-Oxygen utilization: The efficiency with which mitochondria convert oxygen into ATP — the cellular energy currency that powers muscular contraction and every other biological process.
+Oxygen utilization: How efficiently mitochondria convert oxygen into ATP.
+ATP is the cellular energy currency that powers muscle contraction and every other biological process.

-VO2 max is therefore not just a cardiovascular metric.
-It's an integrated measure of metabolic health, mitochondrial function, and systemic physiological capacity.
-When it's high, every downstream system benefits.
-When it's low, every downstream system reflects that deficit.
+VO2 max is not just a cardiovascular metric.
+It is an integrated measure of metabolic health, mitochondrial function, and systemic physiological capacity.
+When it is high, every downstream system benefits.
+When it is low, every downstream system reflects the deficit.

 Reference Ranges for Men 30-50

-VO2 max declines by approximately 1% per year after 25 in sedentary individuals — a decline that is substantially slowed by training.
+VO2 max declines by about 1% per year after 25 in sedentary men.
+Training slows this decline substantially.
 For men who train consistently, the decline is closer to 0.5% per year.

 Ages 30-39: